Special Report: How to Apply the Principles of Stakeholder Capitalism to Better Governance

 As the practices of Enterprise Engagement and ISO standards clearly emphasize, the best organizational results come from sensible, evidence-based decisions based on achieving agreed-upon goals, rather than from the desire of different leaders to acquire power.
-To illustrate how the Enterprise Engagement framework can be applied to any challenge involving people, even the federal government, and to show what ‘politics’ does to governance (without taking any sides in the nation's presidential debate) and management, here's how elected officials as well as all organizations can use the principles of Stakeholder Capitalism to reduce the noxious influence of politics—i.e., the focus on gaining power rather than on achieving consensus-based results.
+To illustrate how the Enterprise Engagement framework can be applied to any challenge involving people, even government, and to show what ‘politics’ does to governance (without taking any sides in the nation's political debate) and management, here's how elected officials as well as all organizations can use the principles of Stakeholder Capitalism to reduce the noxious influence of politics—i.e., the focus on gaining power rather than on achieving consensus-based results.
 This article was originally published in November 2018, long before the Covid-19 crisis and is strictly nonpartisan; any attempt to discern otherwise misses the point.

 Most everyone would agree that one of the worst enemies of effective management is office politics, defined by Merriam-Webster as: “the activities, attitudes, or behaviors that are used to get or keep power or an advantage within a business or company.”
 This Special Report illustrates through the example of government what politics could be doing to your own organization.

 How politics undermine sound decision-making in both government and business.

 Put two sports fans from opposing teams in a room about a questionable referee call, and it's unlikely any objective discussion will come of it.
 When people in any camp accept the righteousness of their position as a matter of faith, or as a matter of loyalty to their candidate or company ally, as opposed to a debatable subject open to frank discussion based on available facts, the conversation focuses not on finding a solution that addresses the interests of all stakeholders but rather one focused on defending one's own interests.